qodrinzo/arden2bytecode/_docs/basics.md

 ### Knowledge category
 This is where the actual code goes.

-The Knowledge category consists of these slots:
+The knowledge category consists of these slots:

 - `type`: This is always `data_driven`.
 - `data`: In this slot, data may be read from a database or initialized from constants.